awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 # Systems Manager Command document plugin reference<a name="ssm-plugins"></a>

 This reference describes the plugins that you can specify in an AWS Systems Manager \(SSM\) Command type document\.
-These plugins cannot be used in SSM Automation runbooks, which use Automation actions\.
+These plugins can't be used in SSM Automation runbooks, which use Automation actions\.
 For information about AWS Systems Manager Automation actions, see [Systems Manager Automation actions reference](automation-actions.md)\.

 Systems Manager determines the actions to perform on a managed instance by reading the contents of an SSM document\.
 Each document includes a code\-execution section\.
 Depending on the schema version of your document, this code\-execution section can include one or more plugins or steps\.
 For the purpose of this Help topic, plugins and steps are called *plugins*\.
 This section includes information about each of the Systems Manager plugins\.
 For more information about documents, including information about creating documents and the differences between schema versions, see [AWS Systems Manager documents](sysman-ssm-docs.md)\.

 **Note**
 Some of the plugins described here run only on either Windows Server instances or Linux instances\.
 Platform dependencies are noted for each plugin\.
-Currently, only the following document plugins are supported on Amazon Elastic Compute Cloud \(Amazon EC2\) instances for macOS:
+The following document plugins are supported on Amazon Elastic Compute Cloud \(Amazon EC2\) instances for macOS:
 `aws:refreshAssociation`
 `aws:runShellScript`
 `aws:runPowerShellScript`